incountry/sdk-java/README.md

 }
 ```

-`migrated` is total records left to migrate
+`migrated` the amount of records migrated

-`totalLeft` is total amount of migrated records
+`totalLeft` is total amount of records left to migrate

 For a detailed example of a migration please see `/examples/java/com/incountry/FullMigration`